Thykof/SafeMyWork/README.md

 Run `python3 main.py`.

 ## Documenation
+You will need to have [Sphinx](http://sphinx-doc.org/) installed.
+Then run `python3 -m pip install sphinx_rtd_theme` for the ReadTheDocs theme.
-How to build the doc:
+To build the doc:

 	git clone git@github.com:Thykof/SafeMyWork.git
 	cd SafeMyWork